dotnet/standard/docs/faq.md

 APIs will not be supported everywhere and throw `PlatformNotSupportedException`.
 While that isn't ideal, it's much simpler than the alternatives, which are:

-* Using `#if`, i.e. cross-compile
+* Using `#if`, also called cross-compiling
-* Write complicated reflection code, i.e. runtime light-up
+* Write complicated reflection code, also called runtime light-up

 A simple `if` statement with a platform check is much easier to express.
 Of course, there are limits to this.
 Exceptions are only acceptable for corner